nexus-xyz/nexus-counter-app/README.md

-# Ethereum Counter dApp
+# Nexus Testnet Counter App

-A simple decentralized application (dApp) built with Next.js that interacts with a counter smart contract on the Nexus testnet.
+A simple decentralized application (dApp) built with Next.js that interacts with a counter smart contract on the Nexus Testnet.

 ## Overview